Metabolic Bone Disease in Reptiles: Prevention & Treatment

 What Is Metabolic Bone Disease?

 MBD is an umbrella term for skeletal disorders caused by calcium, phosphorus, and vitamin D3 imbalances.
-Research shows it's the result of nutritional deficiencies combined with inadequate UVB exposure in most cases.
+It's the result of nutritional deficiencies combined with inadequate UVB exposure in most cases.

 The scientific name is Nutritional Secondary Hyperparathyroidism, which is a mouthful.
 Essentially, when reptiles don't get enough calcium or can't absorb it properly, their bodies start pulling calcium from their bones to maintain vital functions.

 This process weakens the skeletal structure, leading to fractures, deformities, and in severe cases, death.
-According to reptile veterinarians, MBD is 100% preventable with proper husbandry, but that requires actually doing the research before buying the reptile.
+MBD is 100% preventable with proper husbandry, but that requires actually doing the research before buying the reptile.

 Wild reptiles rarely develop MBD because nature provides everything they need: natural sunlight for UVB, calcium-rich prey, and appropriate vegetation.
 Captive reptiles depend entirely on keepers who may or may not have read more than a care sheet printed at the pet store.